sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Razdan came from Persian word “Raz,” meaning “secret” with the suffix “Dan,” meaning “keeper.”

 **Dewan** In Mughal India the dewan was usually the highest official in a state after the king.  **Amin** were government official concerned with investigation of land claims and revenue claims (but the title was in the Gujarat state only).
+Later on Amin simply meant, One who is Honest, Trustworthy and Faithful.

 **Bakshi** came from Persian /bakhshī/‘paymaster’,  was the title of an official who distributed wages in the Muslim armies.
 Dalal ‘broker’, Majmudar ‘record-keeper’,  Shah ‘merchant’.

 **Dar** (Kashmir Muslim name) probably came from the Persian dār meaning ‘holder, possessor, master’.

+Talukdar used to collect revenue from a TALUKA Subdivision of a Teritory, and them Tehsildar used to work.

+Munsaf/ Munsif were the Judge,  Munshi were the secretary of a Noble, and Havaldar and Subedar was a rank in Army.

 ### Marwadis & Maheshwari
 **Bajaj** were ‘dealer in clothes’ (from Arabic bazzāz), and was one of the 72 Khanp of Maheshwari communities.